Fitness Testing and Exercise Prescription

-This foundation year programme will provide a solid foundation and a pathway into our Exercise, Nutrition and Health degree programme.
+This foundation year programme will provide a solid foundation and a pathway into our Nutrition and Exercise as Medicine degree programme.
 The key areas of study will be effective communication and study skills and you will be introduced to basic theories and concepts within the discipline.

 - Develop the skills and knowledge to successfully study at Level 4

-- Learn about the basic theories and concepts relating to Exercise, Nutrition and Health
+- Learn about the basic theories and concepts relating to Nutrition and Exercise as Medicine

 - Be taught by a multi-disciplinary programme team with experience in a range of professional health care, sports and exercise settings